Marie-Dominique Chenu

-Marie-Dominique Chenu (/fr/; 7 January 1895, Soisy-sur-Seine, Essonne – 11 February 1990, Paris) was a Catholic theologian and one of the founders of the reformist journal Concilium.
+Marie-Dominique Chenu (/fr/; 7 January 1895 – 11 February 1990) was a Catholic theologian and one of the founders of the reformist journal Concilium.
+He was a member of the Dominican Order.

 Early life

-Chenu was born on 7 January 1895 at Soisy-sur-Seine, Essonne, and grew up under the name Marcel-Léon.
+Chenu was born on 7 January 1895 at Soisy-sur-Seine, Essonne, and grew up with the name "Marcel-Léon".
 His parents were bakers near Corbeil.

-Chenu entered the French Province of the Dominican Order in 1913, taking the name Marie-Dominique and studying at Le Saulchoir, then located in Belgium.
+Chenu entered the French province of the Dominican Order in 1913, taking the name "Marie-Dominique" and studying at Le Saulchoir, then located in Belgium.
 With the outbreak of the First World War and the suspension of teaching at Le Saulchoir, Chenu travelled to Rome in 1914 to study at the Pontificium Collegium Internationale Angelicum, the future Angelicum.
-While at the Angelicum, Chenu was ordained in 1919 and completed his doctorate in theology in 1920 under the direction of Reginald Garrigou-Lagrange with a dissertation entitled De contemplatione, which studied the meaning of contemplation in Thomas Aquinas.
+While at the Angelicum, Chenu was ordained in 1919 and completed his doctorate in theology in 1920 under the direction of Reginald Garrigou-Lagrange with a dissertation entitled "De contemplatione", which studied the meaning of contemplation in Thomas Aquinas.